CodepadME/laravel-tricks/readme.md

 ### Installation

-CD into the directory of this project and run the following two commands:
+CD into the directory of this project and run the following three commands:

 1. `composer install`
 2. `php artisan migrate`
 3. `php artisan db:seed`

-This will create the database structure and populate the database with some sample data so that you could see this project in action.
+This will install all Composer dependencies, create the database structure and populate the database with some sample data so that you could see this project in action.

 ## Documentation